 As then UNICEF’s Anthony Lake put it: “The SDGs present an opportunity to apply the lessons we have learned and reach the children in greatest need – and shame on us if we don’t.”

-With UNICEF guidance, the U.S. Fund for UNICEF weighed in with U.S. Government officials for support on key points.
+With UNICEF guidance, UNICEF USA weighed in with U.S. government officials for support on key points.
 For example:

-- With other NGOs, we pressed for references to ending child marriage, female genital cutting, and other harmful traditional practices.
+- along with other non-governmental organizations, we pressed for references to ending child marriage, female genital cutting and other harmful traditional practices

 The SDGs reflect these priorities and more.